Why Tobacco Industry Giants Backed Raising The Minimum Age Of Purchase

 "They've tried to co-opt the issue and started pushing bad legislation," he said.

-The two most prominent companies supporting the age restriction are JUUL and Altria.
+The two most prominent companies supporting the age restriction are Juul and Altria.
 When NPR reached out, they didn't respond to these criticisms.

-The federal legislation was put forward in the Senate by Democrat Tim Kaine and Republican Mitch McConnell, the Senate Majority Leader who has long been seen as a friend to the tobacco industry.
+The federal legislation was put forward in the Senate by Democrat Tim Kaine and Republican Mitch McConnell, the majority leader who has long been seen as a friend to the tobacco industry.
 As NPR's Embedded podcast found, "vaping and tobacco companies are currently employing McConnell's former policy adviser, his former policy director and his former chief of staff to lobby on their behalf."

 In a statement after the federal law passed, McConnell called the recent spate of vaping-related illnesses an "urgent crisis" and stressed that the new measure will help "keep these dangerous products away from our children."